Mikael-Sundstrom/NodeMasterClass_Homework-Assignments/README.md

 ### How To Use And What I Have Done.

 `npm start` will start the production environment and the `npm run dev` will start the development enironment.
 The command is based on windows 10 commands, and not iOS.
-The run commands has a flag named --experimental-modules which is allows me to use newer syntax with `.mjs`-extension.
+The run commands has a flag named --experimental-modules which allows me to use newer syntax with the `.mjs`-extension.

 In the server.mjs file is a line: `import string_decoder from 'string_decoder'; const { StringDecoder } = string_decoder`.
 This is a work around for a earlier version in node 10, because it wasn't possible to: `import { StringDecoder } from 'string_decoder'`.